SDSU-GCO/SDSU-GCO.github.io/How to configure git for unity.md

 ### Unity Hub

-Visit https://unity3d.com/get-unity/download and download Unity Hub. ***The download button is to the right of the standard unity install***.
+Visit [Download Unity Hub]https://unity3d.com/get-unity/download and download Unity Hub. ***The download button is to the right of the standard unity install***.
 Once downloaded launch the executable and follow the installation wizard.
 ![Unity Hub Download](https://github.com/SDSU-GCO/SDSU-GCO.github.io/raw/master/Images/UnityHubDownload.png)

 ### Unity Game Engine

-Visit https://unity3d.com/get-unity/download/archive and download the appropriate version of Unity for your organization by clicking the "**Unity Hub**" button. ***In this case we will use Unity 2019.1.4f1 as our example***.
+Visit [Download Game Engine]https://unity3d.com/get-unity/download/archive and download the appropriate version of Unity for your organization by clicking the "**Unity Hub**" button. ***In this case we will use Unity 2019.1.4f1 as our example***.
 Allow the webpage to open Unity Hub.
 Then simply complete the installation and follow any prompts from Unity Hub.
 ![Unity Game Engine Download](https://github.com/SDSU-GCO/SDSU-GCO.github.io/raw/master/Images/UnityGameEngineDownload.png)